statsqixu/statsqixu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Statistics, University of California, Irvine, 2024 (expected)
+* Ph.D in Statistics, University of California, Irvine, 2024 (Expected)
 * M.S. in Statistics, University of Illinois at Urbana Champaign, 2019
 * B.S. in Statistics, Tongji University, 2018